-Why would I?
-We still believe it could be interesting to combine your NMN supplement with methyl donors and methylation mediators, like B vitamins, trimethylglycine (betaine) and choline, and to see how it impacts you.
+Nonetheless, we believe it would be worth trying to accompany your NMN supplement, like NOVOS Boost, with methyl donors and methylation mediators, like B vitamins, trimethylglycine (betaine), choline, or pterostilbene (contained in NOVOS Core), to see how it impacts you.

 The importance of proper methylation of our DNA

 Methyl donors and methylation mediators are important for general health and to slow down aging.

 These substances make sure our DNA is methylated.
 This is very important for proper functioning of our cells.
 By methylating DNA (or specific genes), these genes are switched off.

 When we get older, many regions in the DNA become too little methylated.
 This allows genes to become active that should not be active (like cancer genes), and allows rogue elements in our DNA (called retrotransposons) to multiply themselves, causing mutations and inflammation.

 To make a long but fascinating story short, we should indeed take more substances that improve DNA methylation, whether we take NMN or not.

 These are substances like B vitamins, that help the methylation process, choline (found in abundance in egg yolks), trimethylglycine (betaine), and pterostilbene, that provide the methyl groups (which are then put on the DNA).